 - What is the applicant seeking?

-Is it a waiver of our rules and regulations?

-- Can we grant a waiver?
+Is it a waiver of our rules and regulations and, if so, is such a waiver necessary for the applicant to achieve their objective? - Can we grant a waiver?
 Do we have the power to waive the particular rule?
-Does the rule or regulation to which the application relates reflect a legislative requirement?
+Does the rule or regulation to which the application relates reflect a legislative requirement? - On balance, would the waiver promote or be compatible with the regulatory objectives? - Overall, is the waiver is in the public interest? - Should the decision be published to ensure fairness for other firms or individuals who face similar circumstances?